holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * `/etc/security/access.conf`
 An [alternative](https://www.debian.org/doc/manuals/securing-debian-howto/ch4.en.html#s-pam-rootaccess) to the previous method is to enable the `pam_access` module and make modifications to this file.
 Currently everything is commented out by default.
 Enabling this module and configuring it, allows for finer grained access control, but log messages are lacking.
 I usually don't touch this module.

 Now test that you are unable to log into any of the text terminals (TeleTYpewriter, tty) listed in `/etc/inittab`.
 Usually these can be accessed by [Ctrl]+[Alt]+[F[1, 2, 3, ...]] if you are dealing with a physical machine.
-If you are dealing with a hypervisor, attempt to log-in to the guests console via the hypervisor management UI as root, in the case of VMware ESX(i) vSphere.
-You should no longer be able to.
+If you are dealing with a hypervisor, attempt to log in to the guest's console via the hypervisor management UI as root, in the case of VMware ESX(i) vSphere.
+You should no longer be able to do so.

-Make sure that if your server is not physical hardware, but is a VM, then the hosts password is long and consists of a random mix of upper case, lower case, numbers, and special characters.
+Make sure that if your server is not physical hardware and is a VM that the host's password is long and consists of a random mix of upper case, lower case, numbers, and special characters.

 #### SSH {#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh}
 ![](images/ThreatTags/PreventionVERYEASY.png)